Sign in →

 Specimen Required

-Patient Preparation: A previous bone marrow transplant from an allogenic donor will interfere with testing.
-For instructions for testing patients who have received a bone marrow transplant, call 800-533-1710.
+Patient Preparation: A previous bone marrow stem cell transplant from an allogenic donor will interfere with testing.
+For information about testing patients who have received a hematopoietic stem cell transplant, call 800-533-1710.

 Specimen Type: Whole blood